LezWatch/lezwatchtv-wporg/readme.txt

 = Why only female queers? =

-Because the site data is from LezWatchTV.
+Because the site data is from LezWatchTV and that's what we specialize in.
 If someone wants to make a similar site for male queers, we're happy to help them output their data so it can be used too.

 = Why "Bury Your Queers"? =

-Because being a queer female character on TV is more dangerous than being on the Titanic.
+Bury Your Queers is also known as "Dead Lesbian Syndrome" or "Bury Your Gays".
+It basically means a disproportionate number of queers on TV die.

+In the early days of queers on TV, characters were not allowed to have happy endings.
+If they were lucky enough to end up in a relationship it was abusive, perverse, or one had to die at the end.
+This also happened, in large numbers, to queers who weren't in relationships, making being a queer character on TV in the US more deadly than being on the Titanic.

+These days, there's a thinly veiled 'justification' that 'everyone dies.'
+They try to make it look like the queer characters are a noble sacrifice, so they can claim they didn't kill off character as a 'punishment' for being gay, but instead that they were too worthy for this earth.

+The problem is that since around 1961, queer people have been seeing their television representations be disposable.
+And many of us strongly feel that this constant reflection in the media has a detrimental impact on our self-worth.

+In short?
+It's harmful.

+= What information from my site is tracked? =

+Nothing.
+We could get the domains of everyone who uses it, but that's about it.
+It's a read-only tool.

 == Screenshots ==